DHRI-Curriculum/glossary/sections/gis.md

 Please see below a list of key terms and concepts, provided in alphabetical order, from Javier Otero Peña's [Introduction to Mapping using QGIS workshop](https://github.com/DHRI-Curriculum/mapping).

 An *attribute* is a characteristic of a feature (see below).
 Attributes can contain data of different types: strings (text), numerical values, dates, or booleans.
+Each column in the Attribute Table represents a different attribute.

 *Feature*: an entity that appears in a layer on a map